-Individuals with Disabilities: The unemployment rate for individuals with disabilities in Lehigh County is 11.4 percent and Northampton County is 10.6 percent, both more than double the total workforce Unemployment Rate; however, these levels are on par with the state at 12.7 percent unemployment rate for individuals with disabilities.
-[Source: American Community Survey, 5-year est., 2015-2019]
+Individuals with Disabilities: As of 2021, the unemployment rate for individuals with disabilities in Lehigh County is 13.6 percent and Northampton County is 12.4 percent; however, these levels are on par with the state at 13.8 percent unemployment rate for individuals with disabilities.
+[Source: American Community Survey, 1-year est., 2021]

-Single Parent Households: As a percentage of Total Family Households with Children, 26.4 percent of Lehigh County households are Single Parents with Children, compared to Northampton County at 21.9 percent and the state at 24.3 percent.
-[Source: American Community Survey, 5-year est., 2015-2019]
+Single Parent Households: In 2021, as a percentage of Total Family Households with Children, 19.6 percent of Lehigh County households are Single Parents with Children, compared to Northampton County at 20.0 percent and the state at 23.1 percent.
+[Source: American Community Survey, 1-year est., 2021]

-Additional Data: Lehigh Valley has developed an Environmental Analysis that tracks barriers of our workforce system customers including Skills Deficiencies, Transportation, Criminal Background, Housing and more.
+Additional Data: Lehigh Valley has developed an Environmental Analysis that tracks barriers of our workforce system customers including Skills Deficiencies, Transportation, Criminal Background, housing and more.
 As outlined in section 4.13, many of these barriers have been exacerbated by the pandemic.
-The WBLV uses Lehigh Valley Planning Commission's (LVPC) real-time Equity Analysis that evaluates 14 data points on housing, education, transportation and employment to determine the level of access to opportunity for Lehigh Valley residents.
+The WBLV uses Lehigh Valley Planning Commission's (LVPC) Equity Analysis that evaluates 14 data points on housing, education, transportation and employment to determine the level of access to opportunity for Lehigh Valley residents.
 As data continues to be analyzed, findings are uploaded on LVPC's Interactive Opportunity Map, which we use to develop strategies to serve job seekers.
 [Source: Lehigh Valley Planning Commission, https://lvpc.org/datalv.html]